-- Encourage them to drink plenty of fluids.
-They need to replace the fluids lost from vomiting and diarrhoea.
-Water is generally best, but you could also try dilutable fruit flavoured drinks or soup (ensuring it is not too hot).
-Avoid giving them fizzy drinks or pure fruit juice, as they can make their diarrhoea worse.
-Babies should continue to feed as usual, either with breast milk or other milk feeds.
+- Encourage them to drink plenty of fluids as they need to replace the fluids lost from vomiting and diarrhoea - water is generally best, but you could also try dilutable fruit flavoured drinks or soup (ensuring it is not too hot)

-- Use special rehydration drinks made from sachets bought from pharmacies if they're dehydrated.
-Your pharmacist or GP can advise on how much to give your child.
-Don't give them anti-diarrhoeal and anti-vomiting medication, unless advised to by your GP or pharmacist.
+- Use special rehydration drinks made from sachets bought from pharmacies if they're dehydrated - your pharmacist or GP can advise on how much to give your child

 Make sure you and your child wash your hands regularly while your child has symptoms.
 You should keep them away from school or nursery until at least 48 hours after their symptoms have cleared (see preventing gastroenteritis below).